SciML/JumpProcesses.jl/docs/src/index.md

 time-stepping method to advance the state from jump to jump.
 See the tutorials listed above, and reference links below, for more details and examples.

-JumpProcesses also allows such jumps to be coupled into ODE models, as in piecewise deterministic Markov Processes, or continuous-noise SDE models, as in jump-diffusions.
+JumpProcesses also allows such jumps to be coupled into ODE models (i.e. piecewise deterministic Markov Processes), or continuous-noise SDE models (i.e. jump-diffusions).
 For example, a jump-diffusion JumpProcesses can simulate would be

 ```math
 du = f(u,p,t)dt + \sum_{i}g_i(u,t)dW_i(t) + \sum_{j}h_j(u,p,t)dN_j(t)
 ```

-where ``f`` encodes the drift of the process, ``g_i`` the strength of the diffusion of the process, and ``W_i(t)`` denotes a standard Brownian Motion.
+where ``f`` encodes the drift of the process, each ``g_i`` the strength of a diffusion component of the process, and each ``W_i(t)`` denotes an independent standard Brownian Motion.

 JumpProcesses is designed to simulate all the types of jumps described above.